SpeedSterKawaii/Ocean-API/README.md

 - **Click 'Create Account', It will ask you for logging inside of Ocean.**
 - **Login by typing your user and paswsword.
 You MUST remember your Password.**
 - **Enjoy, exploiting with pleasure.
 You relax, while we handle your job.**

+**If you have any more questions, Please DM me on Discord: SpeedSterKawaii#7758, or if you have any issues, or like to suggest an update or upgrade, Message me on that account.
+If I do not respond, join the discord server (i'll surely see you their).
+Thank you for choosing Oceanic-Softworks.**